 - MATH3024 Communicating Mathematics

-- Mathematics component of MMME2032 Professional Engineering and Project 2 for Aerospace Engineering
+- MMME2032 Professional Engineering and Project 2 [2017-2020]

-- MTHS1009 Mathematics for Civil Engineering
+- MTHS1009 Mathematics for Civil Engineering [2017-2019]

-- Assessment and Feedback in Higher Education.
+- Access to and participation in Higher Education Mathematics

 WICKS, THOMAS J., WATTIS, JONATHAN A. D. and GRAHAM, RICHARD S., 2021.
 Monte–Carlo simulation of crystallization in single-chain square-well homopolymers POLYMER CRYSTALLIZATION.
 4(1), e10146